The Clear Edge

 • Who this is for: Founders and operators around $60K/month entering year two, already maxed on delivery and management, who want $120K/month without another 52-week sequence of disconnected projects.

-• The Parallel Execution Problem: Most run team in months 13–15, systems in 16–18, leadership in 19–21, and margins in 22–24, stretching the $60K→$120K jump to 52 weeks and burning 26 weeks on fake dependencies.
+• The parallel execution problem: Most operators run team in months 13–15, systems in 16–18, leadership in 19–21, and margins in 22–24, stretching the $60K→$120K jump to 52 weeks and burning 26 weeks on fake dependencies.

-• What you’ll learn: How to run the Parallel Execution System so Team Expansion + System Documentation share weeks 1–8, Leadership Transition During Team Maturation runs in weeks 9–16, and Automation + Margin Optimization stack in weeks 17–22 before a 23–26 integration block.
+• what you’ll learn: How to run the Parallel Execution System so Team Expansion + System Documentation share weeks 1–8, Leadership Transition During Team Maturation runs in weeks 9–16, and Automation + Margin Optimization stack in weeks 17–22 before a 23–26 integration block.

 • What changes if you apply it: You swap a stop–start second year for a 26-week sprint where one maturing hire, documented systems, targeted automation, and stronger margins compound from $60K toward roughly $118K–$120K/month with fewer recovery cycles.